TheTexta/obsidian-main/Psychology/Biological Psychology/Neurotransmitters.md

 How are they deactivated and recycled?
 Neurotransmitters floating in the space between need to be deactivated.
 Either they float away or are broken down by enzymes or they are re-uptaken.
 Re-uptake means that the neurotransmitters are collected by a special cell, and taken back to the terminal.

 If a [[Psychology/Biological Psychology/Neurotransmitters|neurotransmitter]] is released while a action potential is already happening, the signal is hypo-polarised, which stops the signal.
-Which is called [[Psychology/Biological Psychology/inhibition]]. [[Psychology/Biological Psychology/Excitation]] is the opposite, when the transmitters cause a signal to start.
+Which is called [[Inhibition]]. [[Psychology/Biological Psychology/Excitation]] is the opposite, when the transmitters cause a signal to start.

 Types of neurotransmitters
 - [[Acetylcholine]] (ACh)